Ettwiller/RIMS-seq/README.md

 # Scripts description and command-line usage
 ## mapping.pl
 This script uses BWA-mem to map the reads to a reference genome.
 Adapters need to be removed prior using this script.\
 Alternatively, you can use your own script for mapping.
 We have optimized the next analytical steps based on the BWA-mem mapping alorithm - we therefore recommend to use BWA-mem.
 Reads needs to be mapped in paired-end mode.
-RIMS-seq requires that the sequencing is done in paired-end mode.
+RIMS-seq requires that the sequencing is done in paired-end mode.\
+One to five million reads are enough to identify most of the methylase specificity and it is highly recommended to downsample the number of paired-end read to 1-5 millions to avoid lengthly processing time during the motif discovery step.

 Usage:
 ```